 There are seven Provinces, two Oceans, five active Volcanoes, 27 National Parks and we lost count on Beaches and waterfalls.
 That is a lot, of stuff to see.
-These destinations will incite in some, dreams from childhood and others the beginnings of a world traveler.
+These Costa Rica Points of Interest will incite in some, dreams from childhood and others the beginnings of a world traveler.
 Once you start traveling, you will never stop.
 In the end, when you have to pack your bags and fly home you might ask was it worth coming to Costa Rica?
 The answer is yes definitely.
 There is no easier way to feel a Pure Life “Pura Vida.”

-Costa Rica boasts over 1100 miles of coastline on both the Atlantic and Pacific Coasts.
+This Country boasts over 1100 miles of coastline on both the Atlantic and Pacific Coasts.
 The beaches of Costa Rica are legendary among surfers, divers, and those just looking to find a place to relax and enjoy a piece tropical paradise.
-Costa Rica is a charming beach destination, characterized warm waters year round, and laid back atmosphere - perfect for families, couples and adventurers.
+Costa Rica is a charming beach destination, characterized warm waters year round, and laid back atmosphere – perfect for families, couples, and adventurers.

 Costa Rica is world famous for it’s conservation efforts and well developed national park system.
 For such a small country an astonishing percentage of the territory has been protected as a park, reserve or wildlife refuge.
 Visitors come from all around the world to visit the Poas, Manuel Antonio and Corcovado National Parks – just to name a few!